benmvp/benmvp.com/content/posts/configurability-design-system/index.md

 For instance, if you have a text input component that supports validation, you'll likely want to configure whether it does synchronous or asynchronous validation, displays validation errors immediately or on form submit, etc. You'll want to enable the component to be able to be used in its common scenarios.
 The trick and the difficulty is not to enable all of these "what-if" situations (i.e. [YAGNI](https://martinfowler.com/bliki/Yagni.html)), but instead, **build for known or highly likely scenarios.**

 Similarly, for an image carousel, a dev may need to send tracking data every time the user paginates.
-As a result, the component needs to accept a function that it'll call when the user clicks the next/previous buttons.
+As a result, the component needs to accept a function that it'll call when the user clicks the next/previous buttons (i.e. `onNext`/`onPrevious`).
 This gives control back to the dev in order for them to make the track request.

 **My suggestion:** Provide the minimal set of configurations needed to make the component work in its known use cases.
 The more options, the more complex the component will be to configure for developers and for you to maintain.
 Also provide **inversion of control through callback functions** that can be triggered at key user interaction moments, enabling devs to handle their special code that should not be baked into the component.